BTCGPU/BTG-OmniCore/README.md

 # Betelgeuse (alpha) integration/staging tree
 Betelgeuse project is another effort to expand the use of smart properties, tokens and smart contracts on top of public blockchains (in this case Bitcoin Gold).
-Is based on OmniLayer protocol.
+It's based on OmniLayer protocol.
 Note: It's beggining stage.

 # Omni Layer